olivermarketos/FractalExplorer/README.md

 # Fractal Explorer

-Java app to explore mandelbrot sets
+Java app to explore mandelbrot sets.

+Zoom into the fractal with left mouse click and zoom out with right mouse click.

+Pan around fractal with W, A, S, D keys.

 ### Running Application